Demographics of Minnesota: Race and ethnicity

+As of the 2020 United States Census, the racial and ethnic composition of Minnesota has become more diverse compared to the 2010 census.

+White or European Americans

-As of the 2020 United States Census, the racial and ethnic composition of Minnesota was more diverse than in 2010.
-The state's population was predominantly White, making up approximately 77.5% of the total population (76.3% non-Hispanic Whites).
-This group primarily consists of individuals of Northern and Western European descent, with a significant proportion of residents claiming being German, Norwegian, Irish, Swedish, and English ancestry.
+The state's population is predominantly White, making up approximately 77.5% of the total population (76.3% non-Hispanic Whites).
+This group primarily consists of individuals of Northern and Western European descent, with a significant proportion of residents claiming being German (the largest European ancestry), Norwegian, Irish, Swedish, and English ancestry.
 Among those 65 years and over, 92.4% are White.

+Black or African Americans

 African Americans are 7.0% of the population, a figure that has steadily increased over the past three decades.
-This growth is in part attributed to the influx of immigrants from East Africa, particularly Somalia and Ethiopia, who reside mainly in cities like Minneapolis and St. Paul.
+This growth is in part attributed to the influx of immigrants from East Africa, particularly Somalia and Ethiopia, who mainly reside in the Minneapolis–St. Paul metropolitan area.

+Hispanic or Latino Americans

 From 2000 to 2010, there was a significant increase in the Hispanic population by 74.5%, and this trend continued from 2010 to 2020.
 The state's Latino population exceeds 345,000, accounting for about 6% of the total population.
 Mexican origin residents form the largest group of Latinos in Minnesota, with a population of 213,800, making them the third largest cultural group in the state.
 Approximately 60% of Mexican Minnesotans reside in the 7-county Twin Cities metro area, with the remaining 40% spread across smaller cities and rural areas of the state.

+Asian Americans

 Asian Americans are 5.2% of the state's total.
 The Hmong community, originating from Southeast Asia has a significant presence in the Twin Cities metropolitan area.

+Native Americans

 Native Americans are 1.2% of the population.
 The two primary tribes in Minnesota are the Dakota (also known as the Sioux) and the Ojibwe (also known as the Chippewa or Anishinaabe).
 The Dakota are indigenous to the Minnesota region and were the state's earliest inhabitants.
 They traditionally lived in the southeastern part of the state, along the Mississippi and Minnesota rivers.
 The Dakota are divided into several bands, including the Mdewakanton, Sisseton, Wahpeton, and Wahpekute.
 Today, there are four Dakota communities in Minnesota: Shakopee Mdewakanton, Prairie Island Indian Community, Upper Sioux Community, and Lower Sioux Indian Community.
 The Ojibwe migrated to Minnesota from the east around the 17th century, settling primarily in the northern and central parts of the state.
 There are seven Ojibwe reservations in Minnesota today: Bois Forte, Fond du Lac, Grand Portage, Leech Lake, Mille Lacs, Red Lake, and White Earth.